 Joined us 2nd July 2007, Gokul was hired through Kaar's first campus drive.
-He is a Highly aspirational leader who has been nurtured with remarkable maturity at such a young age.
-The first campus drive that Kaar embarked upon was indeed a success because we have gained the finest of fines from that drive because we now have a dynamic leader heading the country of Qatar in the Middle East.
-Gokul has traversed from a Technical programmer to a P&L during this remarkable tenure at Kaar.

-He is Always eager to achieve many heights in whatever role he takes and aims to imprint his name in every initiative that he undertakes.
-A frugal cost-conscious leader, hardworking and an authentic go-getter.
-A passionate Badminton player and a great cricketer too.
+The first campus drive that Kaar embarked upon was indeed a success because we have gained the finest of people from that drive.
+Gokul is a testament to this statement and he has traversed the longest path from a Technical programmer to a P&L during his remarkable tenure.
+He is always eager to achieve many heights in whatever role he takes and aims to imprint his name in every initiative that he undertakes.
+A frugal cost-conscious leader, hardworking and an authentic go-getter, Gokul is also a passionate Badminton player and a great cricketer too.
 He turned around Qatar from a moderate PBT region into a highly positive PBT region through his hardworking and committed nature.
 Gokul is now deployed as the operations manager for strategic projects in the west especially in the US owing to his leadership qualities.